Distinctive Features of the Mellon Scholars Summer Program:

 To be submitted jointly by the student and his or her proposed faculty mentor

-by Thursday, March 14 to the Director of the Program for consideration by the
+by Thursday before the beginning of Spring Break to the Director of the Program for consideration by the

 Mellon Scholars Committee.
 The application should include, in no more than